d4nielmeyer/DeployingDeepLearningImageClassifier/README.md

-# Deploying Web App
+# DeployingDeepLearningImageClassifier

+This project is about creating an application that will take a photo of a food item, then return the image name with an associated probability.
+This can be a helpful application to aid in food recognition.
+This application will run on a website on the computer and also on a phone.

+## Project Outline:

+- Train a deep learning model using TensorFlow.
+- Store that model on a server and locally.
+- Create a web application that allows users to upload an image or URL of a food item and return the predicted image class name with some probability.
+- Create a mobile application that allows users to take a photo or upload an image from their phone and returns the predicted image class name with some probability.

+## Tech Stack:

+- Colab: Train deep learning models using GPU
+- TensorFlow/Keras: Open source libraries to perform deep learning
+- TensorFlow.js: Use the TensorFlow ecosystem to deploy the deep learning model
+- Expo/ReactNative: Create the web application
+- Heroku/GitHub Pages: Create the web application
+- Docker: Deploy the web application
+- Expo: Deploy the mobile application
+- Node.js/NVM: Deploy the mobile application

 ## Overview

-This repo is a sample illustrating how to do TensorFlow browser based and server side inference.
+The following lines illustrate how to do TensorFlow browser based and server side inference.

-In [backend](backend), is the server side inference code written in Python and served with FastApi.
+[Backend](backend), contains the server side inference code written in Python and served with FastApi.
-In [frontend](frontend), is the browser based inference code written in Typescript / React
+[Frontend](frontend), comprises the browser based inference code written in Typescript / React

-The TensorFlow artifacts should be served at [here](backend/artifacts).
+The TensorFlow artifacts should be served [here](backend/artifacts).
 A sample artifact can be found in the repo [releases](https://github.com/reshamas/deploying-web-app/releases/tag/1.0.0-tfjs)

 ## Demo